 Enter the vehicle's vehicle identification number (VIN) on line 2.
 The VIN of a vehicle can be obtained from the registration, title, proof of insurance, or actual vehicle.
 Generally, the VIN is 17 characters made up of numbers and letters.

 Enter the tentative credit for the year, make, and model of vehicle you entered on line 1.
-You can generally rely on the manufacturer's (or domestic distributor's) certification of the credit allowable as explained earlier.
+You can generally rely on the manufacturer's (or domestic distributor's) certification to the IRS of the credit allowable as explained earlier.

 Enter the percentage of business/investment use.